From Schoenberg to Pick-Nevanlinna: Toward a complete picture of the variogram class: Variograms and their stability properties

-\begin{proof} Part {\bf i)} can be easily proved by noting that $g \in \CBF$ if and only if $g(x)/x$ is a Stieltjes transform.
-Since the reciprocal of a Stieltjes transform is completely Bernstein, we get the assertion.
+\begin{pf} Part (i) is a simple application of the first equivalence in \eqref{eq-cbf-1} which states that $g \in\CBF$ if and only if $g(x)/x$ is a Stieltjes function.

-Part {\bf ii)} follows straight by noting that, for $g \in \CBF$, the function $x \mapsto 1/ g(1/x)$ is a composition of the type $\sigma \circ g \circ \sigma(x)$, where $\sigma$ is the Stieltjes transform $x \mapsto \frac 1x$.
-Since the composition $\sigma \circ g$ is a Stieltjes transform, and since the composition of two Stieltjes transforms is in $\CBF$, we have the first assertion of Part {\bf ii)}.
-If we apply Part {\bf i)} to this variogram, the second assertion follows. \end{proof}
+Part (ii) follows immediately by noting that, for $g \in\CBF $, the function $x \mapsto1/ g(1/x)$ is a composition of the type $\sigma\circ g \circ\sigma(x)$, where $\sigma$ is the Stieltjes function $x \mapsto\frac1x$.
+Since the composition $\sigma\circ g$ is a Stieltjes function and since the composition of two Stieltjes functions is in $\CBF$, we have the first assertion of part (ii).
+If we apply part (i) to this variogram, the second assertion follows. \end{pf}

-For further (stability) properties of the class $\CBF$ the reader is referred to \cite{ssv}; some examples of complete Bernstein functions are given below.
+For further (stability) properties of the class $\CBF$, the reader is referred to \cite{ssv}; some examples of complete Bernstein functions are given below.

-Another interesting problem arises when quasi arithmetic operators in the sense of Hardy, Littlewood and P\'olya \cite{har-lit-pol} are applied to variograms.
+Another interesting problem arises when quasi-arithmetic operators, in the sense of Hardy, Littlewood and P\'olya \cite{harlitpol}, are applied to variograms.
 This means that we seek conditions which preserve the permissibility of the underlying structure.
-This has been considered in \cite{por-mat-chr07} for quasi arithmetic composition of covariance functions.
+This has been considered in \cite{pormatchr07} for quasi-arithmetic composition of covariance functions.
 We believe that the same question in connection with variograms is even more challenging from the mathematical point of view and is equally important as far as statistics are concerned.